WHY CITIES NEED FORESTS TO MANAGE THEIR WATER

 Chopping down large swaths of trees to make way for other land uses makes water absorption impossible and creates a much higher risk of flooding.

 Few places have experienced this worse than Jakarta, Indonesia.
 Fifty percent of Jakarta’s main watershed has been converted to agricultural land or urban development.
 Without the trees to stop it, throughout the rainy season water fills the many rivers running through the city of more than 10 million people, forcing many to evacuate their homes.
+You can help the environment by planting trees in Indonesia.

 Despite being surrounded by pavement, skyscrapers and all necessary amenities, life in the city is drastically improved by the existence of forests, both near and far.
 They provide potable water, reduce utility costs, and can even save people's lives and livelihoods.